1. When appointed?

 On the day appointed research is advisable to take:

 Contents: 1.
 When appointed?
 2. Contraindications 3.
 How to prepare?
-CT of the spine - a diagnostic examination, which is wide...
+Cystography is an X-ray examination of the bladder, which...